loreanvictor/callbag-jsx/docs/md/getting-started.md

 ## Dynamic Styles & Classes

-Alongside dynamic content and attribute, you can specifically set dynamic styles for your element by providing a _style map_ with some of its values being callbags:
+Set dynamic styles for your element by providing a _style map_ with some of its values being callbags:

 ```tsx
 const count = state(0);